onsi/ginkgo/docs/index.md

 The previous two chapters covered how Ginkgo specs are written and how Ginkgo specs run.
 This chapter is all about output.
 We'll cover how Ginkgo reports on spec suites and how Ginkgo can help you profile your spec suites.

 ### Controlling Ginkgo's Output
 Ginkgo emits a real-time report of the progress of your spec suite to the console while running your specs.
-A green dot is emitted for each successful spec and a red `F`, along with failure information, is emitted for each unsuccessful spec.
+A green dot is emitted for each successful spec and a red `F`, along with failure information and the spec's [timeline](#mental-model-spec-timelines), is emitted for each unsuccessful spec.

 There are several CLI flags that allow you to tweak this output: